MrDamiAde/intune-chrome-deployment/README.md

 Upload the .intunewin file generated in Step 3

 ### 5. Configure App Settings and Assign the App
-Assign the app to the test user group
+Assign the app to the correct user group (I used a MAM group I assigned test users to)

 ### 6. Sync and verify
-on the VM, go to
+on the VM of a test user, go to
 ```Settings > Accounts > Work or School Account > Info > Sync```
 Chrome automatically appeared on the desktop after a few minutes 🎉